ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 In either case, to minimize dependencies, the hash algorithm SHOULD be the same as the algorithm used for signing the COSE message.
 This may not be possible if the timestamp token has been obtained outside the processing context in which the COSE object is assembled.

-The `3161-ctt` unprotected header parameter contains a DER-encoded RFC3161 TimeStampToken wrapped in a CBOR byte string (Major type 2).

 # Timestamp Processing